What matters in buying a cameraTips from a pro to avoid the hype

 A camera should be easy to set, and, you know… just feel good to hold.

-We are very excited about the new ‘Mirrorless’ cameras.
-This is the biggest change since cameras went digital.
+This has been the biggest change since cameras went digital.

 Free Learning with Ken: